Fours/claude-sandbox/README.md

 # claude-sandbox
-A sanbox for claude code experiments
+A sanbox for claude code experiments.